 Liberalism has brought us to this point.

-I don't accept his 100 price of milk as soon as he thinks it's at some point milk's gonna be a hundred bucks.
+I don't accept his $100 price of milk as soon as he thinks that at some point milk's going to be $100.

-Uh you and I won't be alive, uh, and it'll probably be pretty similar to whatever the value of a gallon of milk is today.
+You and I won't be alive, and it'll probably be pretty similar to whatever the value of a gallon of milk is today.

-But it is important, I think, for people to understand that attitude, uh, optimism, uh, engaging and understanding how important everybody is to the economy here.
+But it is important, I think, for people to understand that attitude, optimism, engaging and understanding how important everybody is to the economy here.

 Instead of sitting around and waiting to be affected by things, go make something happen.